Jana-Marie/IBM-dials-retrofit/midi-dials/README.md

 # Midi implementation for IBM-dials-retrofit

-Works but I dont know how to midi
+Works, but I don't know how to midi.
+Enumerates as midi interface.

+Todo:
+ [ ] Do something with MIDI
+ [ ] Add example